azabicki/Datalings/DATABASE_SETUP.md

 - `id`: Auto-incrementing primary key
 - `name`: Unique setting name (required)
 - `note`: Optional description or note about the setting
-- `type`: The data type of the setting (text, number, boolean, or list)
+- `type`: The data type of the setting (number, boolean, list, or time)
 - `is_active`: Boolean flag to indicate if setting is active (default: 1)
 - `created_at`: Timestamp when setting was created
 - `updated_at`: Timestamp when setting was last modified